Reg Kehoe and his Marimba Queens

-Reg Kehoe and his Marimba Queens was a marimba-based musical group active from the late 1930s to the mid-1950s.
+Reg Kehoe and his Marimba Queens was an American musical group active from the late 1930s to the mid-1950s, which featured several female marimba players.
 They were based in Lancaster, Pennsylvania and toured extensively.

 The lasting legacy of Reg Kehoe and his Marimba Queens is in A Study In Brown, a two-minute black-and-white film made in early 1940 (link below).
 One of hundreds of "Soundie" films, they were printed backwards (mirror image) so they could appear correct when played in a Panoram machine (an early film jukebox about the size of a refrigerator) which employed a series of mirrors to reflect an image from a projector onto a 27-inch, reverse-projection, etched-glass screen in the tight, enclosed cabinet.

 "A Study In Brown" was also shown in movie houses as a bonus before the main feature.
 Reg Kehoe and His Marimba Queens played from about 1938 to 1955 and was a popular act, starting and ending each yearly tour with appearances at Hersheypark in Hershey, Pennsylvania.
 In between, the troupe played along the East Coast and throughout the Midwest, traveling by bus, making the rounds of the major dance halls—including in Chicago The Aragon, Willowbrook (Oh Henry Ballroom), Melody Mill, Midway Gardens and Trianon.

 Stealing the show in "A Study In Brown" was 'hep-cat' bass player Frank DiNunzio, Sr., of Hershey, Pennsylvania, who played his standup–slap bass almost until his death in February 2005.
 The woman playing the marimba next to the maraca player, Grace Bailey, in the film is Reg's wife, Fern Marie, who died in July 2006.
 On the back marimba is Joyce Shaw on the upper, Ruth Hauser on the middle octave, and Janet Yonder on the lower.